 Quadency recognizes the importance and value of security researchers’ efforts in helping keep our community safe.
 We encourage responsible disclosure of security vulnerabilities via our bug bounty program (“Bug Bounty Program”) described on this page.

-A report must be a valid, in scope report in order to qualify for a bounty.
+A report must be valid, in scope report in order to qualify for a bounty.
 Quadency will determine in its sole discretion whether a report is eligible for a reward and the amount of the award.

-Quadency pledges not to initiate legal action for security research conducted pursuant to all Bug Bounty Program policies, including good faith, accidental violations.
+Quadency pledges not to initiate legal action for security research conducted pursuant to all Bug Bounty Program policies, including good faith, and accidental violations.
 We consider activities conducted consistent with this policy to constitute “authorized” conduct under the Computer Fraud and Abuse Act, the DMCA, and applicable anti-hacking laws such as Cal.
 Penal Code 502(c).
-We will not bring a DMCA claim against researchers for circumventing the technological measures we have used to protect the applications in scope of the Bug Bounty Program.
+We will not bring a DMCA claim against researchers for circumventing the technological measures we have used to protect the applications in the scope of the Bug Bounty Program.